 The new or expanded compliance requirements apply to all U.S. public company boards, management, and accounting firms.
-Private companies contemplating an IPO or companies gearing up for a merger or acquisition may also find it prudent to review their SOX internal controls.
+Private companies contemplating an IPO or gearing up for a merger or acquisition may also find reviewing their SOX internal controls prudent.
 Among other provisions, SOX mandates:

-This article will break down the different SOX compliance requirements, SOX challenges and benefits, and what to expect during the SOX audit process.
+This article will break down the different SOX compliance requirements, SOX challenges, the benefits of being SOX compliant, and what to expect during the SOX audit process.

 Image: Enron Stock Price Collapse